bio.rodeo

 University of Notre Dame

-A motif-aware graph diffusion transformer for controllable molecular generation that transfers to unseen properties by learning only lightweight task embeddings with the generator frozen.
+Motif-aware graph diffusion model for controllable molecular generation that adapts to unseen properties by learning a lightweight task embedding.

 Released: May 2026